 GP & Doctor Negligence Claims – Sue Your Doctor

 Without detailed medical knowledge, you have no choice but to put your health in the hands of your doctor, and in most instances, this is perfectly fine.
 In fact, 95% of patients in England say they trust their doctor/GP to do a good job.
-GPs diagnose, treat and refer you as necessary to obtain the best possible result.
+Doctor/GPs diagnose, treat and refer you as necessary to obtain the best possible result.
 Unfortunately, medical malpractice can occur and often with devastating outcomes.

 Doctor negligence does not have to refer to GP negligence.
 GPs are the most common type of doctor people see for medical advice and treatment, but The Medical Negligence Experts also handle claims for clients who have been let down by other medical specialists and would like to sue their doctor.

 What is Doctor Negligence?